ZetangForward/Long-context-Eval/README.md

 cd lte
-conda create -n lte python=3.10 -y conda activate lte pip install -e .
+conda create -n lte python=3.10 -y conda activate lte pip install torch==2.5.1 pip install -e .
+# Download the appropriate version of flash_attn from the following link
+Download the suitable version of flash_attn from https://github.com/Dao-AILab/flash-attention/releases pip install <path_to_flash_attn_whl_file>
 ```
+> [!Note] Since we have a large number of Python packages, to prevent conflicts, pyproject.toml only contains the most basic functionality by default.
+If you encounter a missing Python package during runtime, please install it directly.
+Alternatively, you can try installing all the packages in requirements.txt.
 # Basic Usage

 ### User Guide